BigHandInSky/BrainsEden2015/2 Final Build/TheColdestWar - Readme.txt

  - Run the APK file and the game will install

 ///// CONTROLS
+Controls can be rebinded in the Unity Launcher if controllers are desired.

 PC:
  - Mouse over and click rocket icon to change rocket type
  - Red Player: